artxfm/box/README.md

 1. Connects to local wifi and streams ARTxFM.
 2. Connects to local stereo via 3.5mm stereo jack.
 3. Offers volumn control knob.
-4. Has "wall-wart" style connection to electrical outlet.
+4. Has connection to electrical outlet.
-5. Has power LED which flashes to indicate internal error.
-6. Has another LED that lights up when some sort of ARTxFM special event is going on.
+6. Has LED that lights up when some sort of ARTxFM special event is going on.
 7. Periodically checks in with a web service to find out if it should update itself or turn on/off its special